ialbluwi/11102-f25/lessons/passwords.md

 ### Dictionary Attacks

 Passwords that are easy to remember often follow common patterns or use common words.
 Therefore, attackers try to exploit this by using a predefined list of common passwords (a _dictionary_).
-Instead of trying all possible combinations of characters, they try to encrypt each password from the dictionary and see if it matches the encrypted password they are trying to crack.
+Instead of trying all possible combinations of characters, they try to hash each password from the dictionary and see if it matches the hashed password they are trying to crack.
 This can be much faster than brute-force attacks, and surprisingly effective!

 {: .important-title }
 > 📖 Definition